 First scenario

 Now that we have our baseline scenario we can explore the impact of making additional mortgage payments.
 I have assumed extra payments of $1,000 a month.
-Over 11 years it totals $132,000 of additional payments.
+Over 11 years a total of $132,000 of additional payments have been made.
 All of this goes to principal which saves interest costs and accelerates the amortisation schedule.
 That means that more of the regular monthly mortgage payments will go to principal.

 Upon sale of the house total mortgage payments of $759,328 have been made.
 Of the total $331,258 have gone to principal and $428,070 to interest.
 The extra payments have resulted in a savings on interest of $53,401.
 After the remaining loan balance has been repaid this leaves the homeowner with $1,636,110.
 That is an increase in wealth of $184,401.